risto-trajanov/real-time-sign-language-recognition-macedonian/README.md

 ## To-do

 1. work out the real time solution in predictions.ipynb
-2. Train on more images
+2. Train on more images -> Done
 3. Write documentation overleaf